platipodium/mossco-code/doc/reference_manual/src/recipes/r17_mossco_on_mistral.markdown

 Mistral is the supercomputer at the German Climate Computing Centre (DKRZ) from July 2015.
 It succeeds the blizzard system.

-Mistral is a RedHat6 Linux system with 1500 nodes with each 2x12 core processors.
+Mistral is a RedHat6 Linux system with 1500 nodes with each 2x12 core processors (in the "compute" partition), or 2x18 core processors (in the "compute2" partition).

 ## Preparing your toolchain

 This recipe gives instructions for the intel14/openmpi toolchain.
 On mistral, there are many more compilers (gcc4, gcc5, nag) and MPI installations (bull, intel, mvapich, openmpi) available.

         module purge
-        module load intel/14.0.3 openmpi/1.8.4-intel14
+        module load openmpi/1.8.4-intel14
         module load python

 ## Downloading MOSSCO and obtaining external sources